Foo-Manroot/foo-manroot.github.io/_posts/2024-03-05-quick-transfer-server.markdown

 ---

 This post is simply for my own reference, to copy+paste my scripts below.
-If you're reading this and have no clue how these scripts work, do not hesitate to [/about](contact me).
+If you're reading this and have no clue how these scripts work, do not hesitate to [contact me](/about).

 * Table of Contents
 {:toc}